Ever the topic of discussion among scientists and enthusiasts alike – Spinosaurus has brought a lot of attention to itself over the last few years.

 Whichever design you prefer, the latest theory is treated as fact until sufficiently disproven, so this is the Spinosaurus the next generation will grow up with.

-This has been Spinosaurus, this has been me, and you’ve been reading Palaeontology Made Easy.
+This has been Spinosaurus, this has been me, and you’ve been reading Dinosaurs Made Easy.

 Image credits go to National Geographic.